yugabyte/yugabyte-db/docs/content/preview/secure/enable-authentication/ysql-login-profiles.md

 - If the cluster SSL mode is `allow` or `prefer`, a single user login attempt can trigger two failed login attempts.
 For more information on SSL modes in PostgreSQL, refer to [SSL Support](https://www.postgresql.org/docs/11/libpq-ssl.html) in the PostgreSQL documentation.
 - The `\h` and `\dg` meta commands do not currently provide information about PROFILE and ROLE PROFILE catalog objects.

-Enhancements to log in profiles are tracked in GitHub issue [#15676](https://github.com/yugabyte/yugabyte-db/issues/15676).
+Enhancements to login profiles are tracked in GitHub issue [#15676](https://github.com/yugabyte/yugabyte-db/issues/15676).